-Finally, it is important to specify the source through text reference next to the citation and the full reference in the reference list.
+Finally, it is important to specify the source through a text reference next to the citation and the full reference in the reference list.

 In a report, thesis or other scientific/scholarly text, it must be easy to tell the difference between your own thoughts and conclusions and what is based on other texts.
 It should also be easy for your readers to find the sources you have used.